 Clematis plant after pruning

 Varieties with smaller flowers, such as Clematis montana,

 generally only need pruning to make them fit in the space you have available.

 Check that climbers are securely tied to their supports and old ties are not strangling older, thicker stems.
 Loosen tree ties a bit if necessary, and prevent them from slipping down both the tree and the stake by nailing the tie to the top of the stake.

 Put plenty of well-rotted manure around your roses, and give them a liberal dressing of balanced rose fertiliser.

 Plant new roses and fruit trees ao they will be partly established when spring arrives.

 - Looking at your gardens winter skeleton, are you wondering if it could look better?
 February is a great time to assess whether an evergreen shrub, tree or perhaps an archway, pergola or statue would improve things.

-- Visit other gardens and note down what works well and could be incorporated in your own space.
+Visit other gardens if you can and note down what works well and could be incorporated in your own space.
 Garden magazines can give you some great ideas!

 Lawns, hedges, paths and drives